growgraph/graflo/docs/getting_started/quickstart.md

 - Class `Schema` encodes the representation of vertices, and edges (relations), the transformations the original data undergoes to become a graph and how data sources are mapped onto graph definition.
 - `Resource` class defines how data is transformed into a graph (semantic mapping).
 - `DataSource` defines where data comes from (files, APIs, SQL databases, in-memory objects).
-- In case the data is provided as files, class `Patterns` manages the mapping of the resources to files.
+- Class `Patterns` manages the mapping of resources to their physical data sources (files or PostgreSQL tables).
+It efficiently handles PostgreSQL connections by grouping tables that share the same connection configuration.
 - `DataSourceRegistry` maps DataSources to Resources (many DataSources can map to the same Resource).
 1- Database backend configurations use Pydantic `BaseSettings` with environment variable support.
 Use `ArangoConfig`, `Neo4jConfig`, `TigergraphConfig`, or `PostgresConfig` directly, or load from docker `.env` files using `from_docker_env()`.
 All configs inherit from `DBConfig` and support unified `database`/`schema_name` structure with `effective_database` and `effective_schema` properties for database-agnostic access.
 If `effective_schema` is not set, `Caster` automatically uses `Schema.general.name` as fallback.